How to buy an electric car

 Future charging trends could place public spaces under greater pressure, but most big cities are exploring ways of expanding the charging network; we’re likely to see plug-in points everywhere from car parks to street lamp-posts.

-Do the batteries wear out?
+Do electric car batteries wear out?

 Not really.
-The batteries concerned may not be usable in cars, but they’ll still be very useful for storing energy.
+Expended batteries may not be usable in cars, but they’ll still be very useful for storing energy.
 Most car manufacturers are working on schemes to reuse the batteries in everything from home energy stations to major industrial networks that will help the National Grid to manage energy flow and reduce wastage of power produced during periods of low demand.
 Your car will be able to feed back energy to the grid, in other words.

 Is an EV safe in an accident?

 Electric cars and hybrids are subject to the same Euro NCAP crash test that conventional vehicles go through, and they’ve scored strongly.
-The Nissan Leaf and Renault ZOE (both bespoke pure EVs) each notched up the maximum five stars – a rating that’s been matched in more recent tests by the Toyota C-HR hybrid, Audi A3 Sportback e-tron, Tesla Model S and Hyundai Ioniq.
+The Nissan Leaf and Renault ZOE (both bespoke pure EVs) each notched up the maximum five stars – a rating that’s been matched in other tests by the Toyota C-HR hybrid, Audi A3 Sportback e-tron, Tesla Model S and Hyundai Ioniq.

 It’s worth remembering, too, that unlike petrol cars, pure-electric vehicles don’t have tanks full of fuel on board.